ishank26/TakeHomeCrisisText/TakeHomeInstructions.md

     2. Mode: append, as we want to append new data to existing table
     3. Table name: TransformTable
 4. Validate schema with expected schema.
 5. I couldn't find columns for min max and z normalisation in dataset but have provided a sample code.
+A scikit learn pipeline is constructued and excuted for this task.
 6. Stratified sampling is performed based on GENDER, RACE, ETHNIC, MARSTAT, EMPLOY ratio.
    1. Train/ Val and Test is split based on ratio- 07/0.1/0.2
    2. First the train and test is split from dataset.